changeworld/azure-docs.ja-jp/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

         {
             if (ModelState.IsValid)
             {
-                // Create a message from the order var message = new BrokeredMessage(order);
+                // Create a message from the order. var message = new BrokeredMessage(order);

-                // Submit the order
+                // Submit the order.
                 QueueConnector.OrdersQueueClient.Send(message);
                 return RedirectToAction("Submit");
             }